New reducible configurations for graph multicoloring with application to the experimental resolution of McDiarmid-Reed's Conjecture (extended version): Multicoloring triangle-free induced subgraphs of the triangular lattice

-{ \textbf{Graph generation $G_{p,d}$: }} the grid size is fixed to $50\times 50$ and the graphs are generated by first putting $p$ flower graphs isomorphic to the graph depicted on the left of Figure~\ref{counter}, centered on the nodes of a regular $p$-gon of side $d$ and then by completing randomly in order to obtain a maximal induced triangle-free subgraph of the triangular grid, as described in Experiment 1.
-For instance $G_{4,12}$ is a graph obtain by putting 4 flowers at positions $(10,10), (10,22), (22,10) , (22,22)$.
+{ \textbf{Graph generation: }} The graphs $G_{p,d}$ are generated by starting from an empty grid of size $\ell\times h$ and then first putting flower graphs isomorphic to the graph depicted on the left of Figure~\ref{counter} in a quasi-regular pavement, i.e., a flower is positioned in coordinates $(pi+r_{ij}^1+5,pj+r_{ij}^2+5)$, for $0\le i<h/15$ and $0\le j< \ell/15$, with $p\ge 10$ being a parameter for controlling the distance between flowers (observing that $p=11$ produces a maximum number of hard instances) and $r_{ij}^1, r_{ij}^2$ being random integers between 0 and $d$.
+Note that $d$ has to be small enough compared to $p$ in order to avoid triangles.
+The obtained graph is then completed randomly in order to obtain a maximal induced triangle-free subgraph of the triangular grid, as described in Experiment 1.

 { \textbf{Reduction algorithm:}} it consists in testing, for each vertex $x$ in sequence, if $x$ is the end-vertex of a handle from $\mF_{9,4}$ or $\mF'_{9,4}$.